FredButBetter/Coding-challenge-scheduling-api/README.md

 ## Overview
 This is my submission to the Henry Meds coding test.
-It is a Flask based API which

 My thought process behind tradeoffs was to try to get as much of the API functionality working as possible in the time allotted, while trading-off anything that wouldn't impact performance for the sake of the time limit.